ni1o1/transbigdata/README.md

 #### Data gridding

 The most basic way to express the data distribution is in the form of geograpic grids. `TransBigData` provides methods to generate multiple types of geographic grids (Rectangular grids, Hexagonal grids) in the research area.
-For rectangular gridding, you need to determine the gridding parameters at first(which can be interpreted as defining a grid coordinate system):
+For rectangular gridding, you need to determine the gridding parameters at first (which can be interpreted as defining a grid coordinate system):

 ```python
 #Obtain the gridding parameters
 params = tbd.grid_params(bounds,accuracy = 1000)
 ```

-the next step is to map the GPS data to their corresponding grids.
+The next step is to map the GPS data to their corresponding grids.
 Using the `tbd.GPS_to_grids`, it will generate the `LONCOL` column and the `LATCOL` column.
 The two columns together can specify a grid:

 ```python
 #Map the GPS data to grids